 Con Incredibly Expensive

-At $1000/yr, or $99/mo, it is probably the least accessible piece of game development software in regards to price.
+$99/mo for full functionality probably makes this the least accessible piece of game development software in regards to price, all with a very limiting feature set.

 Con You are restricted by it's limitations